Code-Institute-Submissions/recycle-it/README.md

 my submission date, I was not able to make the relevant changes to correct this.
 Going forward this is something I would like to rectify when I can make corrections.

-As of 23/10/20, submisison day of this project.
+As of 23/10/20, submissison day of this project.
 I would just like to add that the responsiveness of this site could be much better, I have run out of time to perfect certain areas of this project.
 I got stuck for a very long time on figuring out and getting the drag and drop functions to work.
 I spent even longer on constructing the modal that pops up automatically at the end of each game level.
 These unforseen issues put me behind schedule and I had to make sacrifices,